HassanSherwani/Neural_Networks_from_Scratch/README.md

 # Neural_Networks_from_Scratch

 Based on sentdex latest series.
-I have also made few experiments as per my previous knowledge of neural networks.

 # Credit